Architected Flexible Syntactic Foams: Additive Manufacturing and Reinforcing Particle driven Matrix Segregation: Results and Discussion

 \subsubsection{Influence of print and foam parameters on micro-structure}

-Pure TPU foams manufactured using the print parameters specified in Section \ref{EffPP} were analyzed under SEM to observe the effect of these parameters on the microstructure of these foams.
-From Fig. \ref{img:SEM-printP}, we see that the TPU foams manifested a porous structure with a segregated matrix as observed in previous studies \cite{li2017selective,Yuan2017,Toncheva2021}.
-These foams got denser, and the cell wall size appeared to increase when we increased the laser power ratio (LPR) from 0.75 to 2.0.
-This is attributed to higher energy supplied to the system with increasing LPR, resulting in a larger cell wall thickness due to an increase in the melt pool size.
-Although we did not see a distinctive change in foam morphology when layer height decreased; its influence on the mechanical response will be discussed later in Section \ref{TensRes}.
+Pure TPU foams manufactured using the print parameters specified in \textit{Section} \ref{EffPP} were analyzed under SEM to observe the effect of these parameters on the microstructure of these foams.
+From \textbf{Figure} \ref{img:SEM-printP}, we see that the TPU foams manifested a controlled porous structure with a segregated matrix as observed in previous studies \cite{li2017selective,Yuan2017,Toncheva2021}.
+In this study, the wall size of the segregated matrix at the microscale is referred to as \textit{cell wall thickness}.
+When we increased the laser power ratio (LPR) from 0.75 to 2.0, the cell wall size appeared to increase, manifesting denser foams.
+This is attributed to an increase in the melt pool size due to higher energy supplied.
+We did not see a distinctive change in foam morphology when layer height decreased for LPR values of 0.75 and 1.0.
+However, for higher LPR values of 1.5 and 2.0, we observed that the cell wall thickness increased with decreasing layer height.
+This is attributed to the repeated sintering of more layers due to smaller layer heights.
+The implications of LPR values and layer heights on the mechanical response will be further elaborated in \textit{Section} \ref{TensRes}.